-If an artist is given accommodation and nutrition by the company (i.e. a trailer during film production or a hotel suite during a publicity tour), the company won’t be generous with their cheques unless the artist has a considerable amount of appeal.
+If an artist is given accommodation and nutrition by the company (i.e. a trailer or a hotel suite), the company won’t be generous with their cheques unless the artist has a considerable amount of appeal (from sponsors as well as consumers).
 What distinguishes books from albums and movies is that timing is less of a factor.
 Releasing a novel in the spring is no less effective than releasing it in autumn.
 Books are the most flexible of the products because they can be used anywhere.

 The creative capacity of a writer is similar to that of an actor: writing songs = acting in music videos.
 Reviews = plays (more prone to be criticised by the fans).
 Articles = TV shows (more variety than the previous comparison).
 Novellas = short films (not too many adaptations of anthologies).
 Novels = films.